BHILLS1/liftoff-assignments/P2-Project_Outline/README.md

 Favorites: Users will be able to save pose videos to their Favorites list on their profile page.
 Accept Payment/Donation: Users will be able to submit a one-time payment or donation.
 ### Technologies
-Java
+Java,
-Spring Data
+Spring Data,
-JPA, Hibernate
+JPA, Hibernate,
-Stripe Payment
+Stripe Payment,
-MySQL
+MySQL,
 SQLAlchemy
 ### What I'll Have to Learn
 I'll need to learn how to incorporate the Stripe payment system to accept payment for user subscriptions.